rhyswynne/WP-Email-Capture/readme.txt

 Wherever you put in %NAME% (spelt exactly like that, uppercase as well), it will be replaced with the name given by the user.

 == Change Log ==
+= 3.5 =
+* Integration with WordPress' GDPR checker.
+* You can have a checkbox on your forms, explicitly giving consent to users to sign up to your newsletter.
+* You can delete data after a period of time on the site.
+* You can search the database, allowing you to see and delete what data you have for people
+* Improved the changelog routine, allowing it to be updated more frequently.

+= 3.4.2 =
+* Introduced "wp_email_capture_is_premium" function, to make further development easier.
+* Fixed a bug from Gutenberg 3.4 that called a undefined variable (blocks.source.children & blocks.source.attr).
+* Switched from wp.blocks.InspectorControls.TextControl to wp.components.TextControl.

+= 3.4.1 =
+* Fixes a fatal error

 = 3.4 =
 * Added Default Styles should you wish to activate them.
 * Gutenberg Compatibility!